prataprc/prataprc.github.io.v1/_contents/sudoku-in-erlang.rst

 to measure how simple-concurrency, like what we see with web-servers serving simultaneous requests, fair with erlang.
-The objective here is to solve large number of puzzles - first, sequentially one after the other - next, parallely spawning a process for each puzzle.
+The objective here is to solve large number of puzzles - first, sequentially one after the other - next, parallely spawning one process for each puzzle.
 Thus we measure its scalability and efficiency.

 For the sake of clarity let us define the terms - sequential, parallel and